 CG Power shares slip 5 pc as SFIO begins probe

-Shares of CG Power and Industrial Solutions Ltd on Wednesday declined approximately 5 per cent as the Serious Fraud Investigation Office (SFIO) started probe into the alleged irregularities at the firm and its 15 group companies.
-The scrip on the BSE was trading at Rs 11.11, a loss of 4.96 per cent over its previous close.
+Shares of CG Power and Industrial Solutions Ltd on Wednesday declined around 5 per cent as the Serious Fraud Investigation Office (SFIO) started probe into the alleged irregularities in the firm and its 15 group companies.
+The scrip settled 4.96 per cent lower at Rs 11.11 on the BSE.
+On the NSE, the shares closed the counter 4.7 per cent lower at Rs 11.15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)